martinchernyavskiy/Notes/CS/Hardware/ECE 252/Basic LC-3 Data Movement.md

 - Encode how far away this address is from PC (*PC-Relative addressing mode*)
 - LD: (opcode - DR - PCoffset9), aka. pc-relative memory read, where offset is added to *already-incremented PC value*
 - *Effective address = $PC^+$ + PCOffset9*
-- LD and ST can only access memory locations that are 9 2-s complement bits away from the current PC-value, thus
+- LD and ST can only access memory locations that are 9 2-s complement bits away from the current PC-value